Home Artists Posts Import Register

 The bushes in the background rustled once more.
 This time, both of them sensed someone spying on them, and he was certain it wasn’t just his paranoia.
 The assassin acted faster, her hair stretching and piercing the foliage with multiple hand-shaped strands of golden locks, capturing whoever hid behind it.

 "Argh, let me go!
 Where do you think you're touching!?
 I wasn't doing anything bad in the first place!"
 A struggling noise sounded near them, a girl's voice that sounded particularly familiar to the counter guardian.
-Golden Darkness paid no heed and forcefully yanked out the stranger by their ankle, fully restraining them.
+Golden Darkness paid no heed and forcefully yanked out the stranger by the ankle, fully restraining them.

 "Kya!"
 It was a white-haired girl, yelping and holding her skirt down as she dangled upside down, making sure her panties wouldn’t be shown.